 Are Fruit Flies Dangerous?

-Control measures require a negligible ongoing cost to maintain and are essential to reassure customers, and demonstrate due diligence to enforcement authorities.
+Control measures require a negligible ongoing cost to maintain and are essential to reassuring customers about commitments to cleanliness, and to demonstrate due diligence to enforcement authorities.